unyt-org/uix/docs/manual/11 Functions and Contexts.md

 export default
     <button onclick:frontend={() => {
-        use (counter) // use the counter variable from the origin context console.log('button was clicked')
+        use (counter, console) // use the counter variable from the origin context console.log('button was clicked'); // this log is displayed on the backend globalThis.console.log('button was clicked'); // this log is displayed on the frontend counter.val++
-        counter.val++
     }}>
         I was clicked {counter} times